Are you using SEO effectively to boost your business?

 SEMrush makes some functionality available without logging in, but to get the best from it, you should create an account.

 When you’re logged in, go to SEO Toolkit » Keyword Research » Keyword Overview.
-Type in your keyword phrase, then press Search.
+Type in your keyword phrase then click the Search button.

 You’ll get in-depth data on search volume and trends, and on the top pages ranking for those keywords.